hoaivinh811/pdsnd_github/README.md

 Day: Day in Week (Monday to Sunday) or 'all'
 df: The dataframe which has been filtered

+### Filtering Rule for Month:
+if month != 'all': then we need to filter the month

 ### Credits
 Template from: **Udacity**